-Creating an environment that safeguards nature while promoting the social and economic development of the country’s people is the focus of the Unit for Environmental Sciences and Management (UESM).
-Located at the Potchefstroom Campus, the unit supports the optimal utilisation of natural resources within the limitations of the resilience of ecosystems.
+Generating research that safeguards nature while promoting the social and economic development of the country’s people is the focus of the Unit for Environmental Sciences and Management (UESM).
+Located in Potchefstroom, the unit supports the optimal utilisation of natural resources within the limitations of ecosystem resilience.
 To ensure long-term relevance, the UESM seeks a balance between fundamental and applied, market-oriented research.

 Partnerships and collaboration